Background pattern

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication
+If you are pregnant or breastfeeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

 Fendivia should not be used during pregnancy, unless you have talked to your doctor.

-Driving and operating machinery
+Driving and using machines

 3. How to use Fendivia

-Your doctor will decide what concentration of Fendivia is most suitable for you, taking into account the intensity of your pain, your general condition, and the type of pain treatment you have received so far.
+Your doctor will decide which concentration of Fendivia is most suitable for you, taking into account the intensity of your pain, your general condition, and the type of pain treatment you have received so far.

-How to apply and change the patches
+How to apply and change patches

-• Each patch contains a sufficient amount of medication for3 days (72hours).
+• Each patch contains a sufficient amount of medication for 3 days (72hours).

-• Always remove the used patchbeforeapplying a new one.
+• Always remove the used patch beforeapplying a new one.

 • If you are using more than one patch, change them all at the same time.

-• The following table shows when to change the patch:
+• The following table shows when you should change the patch:

 Apply the patch on